What’s Happening: Life feels surreal; celebrities infected

 ASIAN COUNTRIES SEEK TO STOP VIRUS’ RETURN

-Just as the spread of the disease is stabilizing in much of Asia, following a major outbreak in China and sizable ones in South Korea and Japan, it is popping up in new hotspots around the world.
+Just as the spread of the disease is stabilizing in much of Asia, following a major outbreak in China and sizable ones in South Korea and Japan, it’s popping up in new hotspots around the world.
 That has prompted those three nations to take measures to prevent the new coronavirus from coming back to where it first broke out.
 The South Korean government, which recently was complaining about global efforts to stop people arriving from the country, is now introducing new screening and border controls on people arriving from abroad, to prevent the reintroduction of the virus.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.